liferay/liferay-docs/develop/tutorials/articles/290-modularity-and-osgi/02-osgi-and-modularity.markdown

 The bundle name, symbolic name, and version are all set similarly to the API.

 Finally, there's no `Export-Package` declaration.
-A client just wants to use the
+A client (which is the third module you'll create) just wants to use the API: it doesn't care how its implementation works as long as the API returns what it's supposed to return.
-API: it doesn't care how its implementation works as long as the API returns what it's supposed to return.
 The client, then, only needs to declare a dependency on the API; the service registry injects the appropriate implementation at runtime.

 Pretty cool, eh?